kredati/cin2999f21/syllabus.md

 Homework due:
 * Peruse school of graduate studies resources pages [here](https://www.one-tab.com/page/VS8lKYd2SvaQLKbzzymcGA)
-* Write an abstract of ~200–300 words, articulating a possible field for an exam area
+* Write a rough draft of a special field précis, of ~250 words, articulating a possible field for an exam area (NB: we will talk about these, but the rest of the special field exam process will be in consultation with your supervisor)

 Topics covered:
 * Getting your head straight about the next milestone: the exam